Midwest Road Trips

 Myriad Botanical Garden

-Located at 301 Reno Ave.
-The outdoor grounds are open daily 6 a.m. to 11 p.m. it is free to enter.
-Crystal Bridges is open from Monday to Saturday from 9 a.m. to 5 p.m. and Sunday from 11 a.m. to 5 p.m.
-Adult admission to Crystal Bridges is $10.50, students are $7 and kids (5 – 17) are $5.50.
+301 Reno Ave.
+The outdoor grounds are open daily from 6 a.m. to 11 p.m. and are free to enter.
+Crystal Bridges is open Monday through Saturday from 9 a.m. to 5 p.m. and Sunday from 11 a.m. to 5 p.m.
+Adult admission to Crystal Bridges is $10.50, students are $7, and kids (5 – 17) are $5.50.

 The Boathouse District.